Hezkore/vimod/README.md

 ![demo](https://github.com/Hezkore/vimod/blob/main/demo.png?raw=true)

 ## Install
-Just copy VIMod to your Vim configuration directory and add the runtime to your vimrc file.
-Launch Vim normal.\
+Just copy VIMod to your Vim configuration directory and add the runtime to your vimrc file.\
-Clone with Git if you want to easily update VIMod in the future.
+_Clone with Git if you want to easily update VIMod in the future._

+Launch Vim normally.

 OS specific instructions:
 <details>